When checking in a standing order, the invoice must at that time be notated and given to the Accounts Payable Manager before check-in.

 - Provided there is room, try not to make any of these notations under or too close to any price info on the invoice.

-- Underline the order record number with your blue extra fine pen.
+- Underline the series title and order record number with your pen.

-- Underline the volume/issue number or date TWICE with your red extra fine pen.
+- Underline the volume/issue number or date TWICE with your pen.

-- After checking the item in, place the invoice in the Serials Acquisitions Manager’s inbox.
+- After checking the item in, place the invoice in the Accounts Payable Manager’s inbox.

 Here is an example of what a notated invoice should look like:

 A good way to distinguish invoices is to look for price info (if it doesn’t have the total price owed and a means of paying it, it’s not the invoice).
 See the example below.
-This document is almost identical to an invoice, only it says "packing slip," whereas the invoice would say "invoice," and there is no payable price under "total" column:
+This document is almost identical to an invoice, but it says "packing note," whereas the invoice would say "invoice," and there is no payable price under "total" column: